carbonatedgatorade/quartz/content/04 Sessions/Session 3 Summary.md

 - [[Luka]]

 ## Summary
-The party returned home to Coratón and spent a week or so resting.
+The party returned home to [[01 The World/Hubs/Coratón|Coratón]] and spent a week or so resting.
 (In this session we covered downtime mechanics!)

 ## Notable Moments
 - Brim, resolving to carry her weight after last time, trains in combat with January at the local fighters guild.
 (Step 1 of a 3-step clock.)